-Many different materials can be used for 3D printing, such as ABS plastic, PLA, polyamide (nylon), stereolithography materials (epoxy resins), wax, photopolymers and polycarbonate.
+Many different materials can be used for 3D printing, such as ABS plastic, PLA, stereolithography (SLA) materials such as Acrylic resins and photopolymers wax.

-At Inventadore, we are able to fabricate 3D objects with ABS, PLA, Flexible rubber-like plastic, dissolvable plastic such as HIPS and PVA, and unique to Inventadore only - Lost PLA Casting with material such as Aluminium, Silver, and Gold.
+At Inventadore, we are able to fabricate 3D objects with ABS, PLA, Flexible rubber-like plastic, dissolvable plastic such as HIPS and PVA, and unique to Inventadore only - SLA Lost Wax Casting with material such as Aluminium, Silver, and Gold.

 Interested to fabricate your 3D objects in metal?
 Talk to us and let us help you to realise your idea in metal 3D object.